g-duclos/scprep/README.md

 * *dir_output* (path to output directory)

 #### Input Directory
 Define the input directory (*dir_input*), which must contain a subdirectory named after each sample.
-The input directory (*dir_input*) must also contain the following files produced by 10X Genomics' *Cell Ranger* pipeline:
+The input directory (*dir_input*) must also contain the following file(s) produced by 10X Genomics' *Cell Ranger* pipeline:

 * **filtered_feature_matrix_bc.h5** (the filtered gene counts matrix for each sample)
+* If working with 10x Genomics Immune Profiling assay that includes 5' RNA-Seq with TCR or Ig V(D)J data: **filtered_contig_annotations.csv**

 #### Dependency Note:
-The ["Seurat" R package](https://satijalab.org/seurat/) must be installed (v3 or v4 is acceptable, only the 'Read10X_h5' function is required) in order to use **scprep**.
+The ["Seurat" R package](https://satijalab.org/seurat/) must be installed (v3, v4, or v5 is acceptable, only the 'Read10X_h5' function is required) in order to use **scprep**.
 However, Seurat is NOT included as a formal package dependency due to common installation complications.

 ***

 ## Overview

-Template function to aggregate gene counts matrices from multiple samples, store aggregated counts matrices and metadata (for samples and genes) in an "ExpressionSet" S4 object, perform cell filtering, and calculate select QC metrics.
+Template function to aggregate gene counts matrices from multiple samples, store aggregated counts matrices and metadata (for samples and genes) in an "ExpressionSet" S4 object, add biomaRt gene annotation, perform cell filtering, and calculate select QC metrics.
 ```
 library(Biobase)
 dataset <- scprep::template_scprep(dir_output=dir_output)